raminux/recipe-api-django-docker/README.md

 - Install **flake8** package
 - run it through Docker Compose
     - docker compose run --rm app sh -c "flake8"
+- How to configure?
+    - create a requirements.dev.txt file.
+    - add flake8>=3.9.2,< 3.10 to it
+    - add args: - DEV=true to docker-compose.yml file
+    - add the following lines to the Dockerfile:
+        - COPY ./requirements.dev.txt /tmp/requirements.dev.txt
+        - ARG DEV=false
+        - if [ $DEV = "true" ]; \
+        then /py/bin/pip install -r /tmp/requirements.dev.txt ;\
+        fi && \
+    - run the following command to rebuild the development server
+        ```bash
+        $ docker compose build
+        ```
+    - add .flake8 file inside the app directory with the following content to exclude from linting:
+        - [flake8]
+            exclude =
+                migrations,
+                __pychache__,
+                manage.py,
+                settings.py,
+    - to run the linting tool, use the following command
+        - docker compose run --rm app sh -c "flake8"

 ## For Testing